actions/actions-sync/README.md

 ## Destination token scopes

-When creating a personal access token include the `repo` scope.
+When creating a personal access token include the `repo` the `workflow` scope.
 Include the `site_admin` scope (optional) if you want organizations to be created as necessary.

 ## Contributing